Updated: 6/5/2018 | Photo Cred: (1)

 “Now on the same night the LORD said to him, “Take your father’s bull and a second bull seven years old, and pull down the altar of Baal which belongs to your father, and cut down the Asherah that is beside it; and build an altar to the LORD your God on the top of this stronghold in an orderly manner, and take a second bull and offer a burnt offering with the wood of the Asherah which you shall cut down.”
 Then Gideon took ten men of his servants and did as the LORD had spoken to him; and because he was too afraid of his father’s household and the men of the city to do it by day, he did it by night.
 When the men of the city arose early in the morning, behold, the altar of Baal was torn down, and the Asherah which was beside it was cut down, and the second bull was offered on the altar which had been built.
 They said to one another, “Who did this thing?”
 And when they searched about and inquired, they said, “Gideon the son of Joash did this thing.”
 Then the men of the city said to Joash, “Bring out your son, that he may die, for he has torn down the altar of Baal, and indeed, he has cut down the Asherah which was beside it.”
 But Joash said to all who stood against him, “Will you contend for Baal, or will you deliver him?
 Whoever will plead for him shall be put to death by morning.
 If he is a god, let him contend for himself, because someone has torn down his altar.”
 Therefore on that day he named him Jerubbaal, that is to say, “Let Baal contend against him,” because he had torn down his altar (NASB Judges 6:25-32).”

 So the LORD comes back and gives Gideon further instruction to further His plan of redemption for the Hebrews by tearing down the altar to Baal.
-Without getting deep into paganism, Baal is one bad, evil, lil’ god.
+Without getting deep into paganism, Baal is one bad, lil’ god.
 Very, very, vile things were done and are done in worship to this demonic god.
-Such as self-mutilation, sacrificing of the firstborn child, sacred sexual orgies, copulation with animals, and so on.
-There is a great, detailed article that thoroughly explains Baal worship, which you can read here: http://www.jewishvirtuallibrary.org/jsource/judaica/ejud_0002_0003_0_01786.html.
+Such as self-mutilation, firstborn sacrifice, sacred sexual orgies, copulation with animals, and so on.
+There is a great, detailed article that thoroughly explains Baal worship, which you can read here.
 Most likely, this was Baal-berith because of the name drop later on in Chapter 8 of Judges, but it could have been any variation of Baal.

 First thing that we notice is the way God instructs Gideon to tear down the altar to Baal and cut down the Asherah beside the altar.
 He commands Gideon to do a number of things in sequential order: 1) take your father’s bull and a 7-yr. old bull, 2) pull down the altar of Baal and cut down the Asherah beside it, 3) build an altar to the LORD on the stronghold previously holding Baal’s altar, 4) and then finally take the second bull and make an offering to the LORD using the wood from the Asherah.
 Let’s breakdown this 4-part command from the LORD.
 Notice how God tells Gideon to bring 2 bulls, his father’s and a 7-yr. old bull.
 Now the 7-yr. old bull was used for the sacrifice, but what was his father’s bull used for?

 Once the men of the city hear this bold proclamation from Joash and leave, Joash then renames Gideon Jerubbaal, which means “Let Baal contend against him.”
 As if to say, Gideon will struggle with Baal.
 We will see what this foreshadowing means, but for now let’s stick to the text at hand.
 I like the insight that Jon Ericson adds.
-He writes at this link: http://hermeneutics.stackexchange.com/questions/2384/what-is-the-significance-of-switching-from-gideon-to-jerubbaal that
+He writes that

-“the name Gideon seems to be associated with the man’s struggles and victories over foreign nations and the name Jerubbaal is associated with his struggles against idolatry.”
+“the name Gideon seems to be associated with the man’s struggles and victories over foreign nations and the name Jerubbaal is associated with his struggles against idolatry (2).”

 This makes sense then because the first mention of his name as Jerubbaal is in this chapter and is given to him as he struggled, both physically and mentally, to tear down the altar to Baal.
 Then in the spiritual sense, Gideon had to choose between the one, true God’s will or the will of other men’s gods.
 A tough decision and a life defining struggle indeed that as we proceed through the life of Jerubbaal (Gideon) will be ever more apparent.
 Until next time, Godspeed and Jesus bless!